TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 At this point, you might be wondering how we can resolve these errors.

 1. Read the error *carefully* and try to understand it on your own.
 2. Next, Google the error!
 Chances are, you can find a fix or explanation on StackOverflow or in the documentation.
-If anything, you will receive more clarity as to why you are receiving this error.
+If nothing else, you will receive more clarity as to why you are receiving this error.
 3. Use the debugger!
 As previously mentioned, the debugger is great for more involved troubleshooting, and is a critical tool for a developer.
 You can set breakpoints, view the value of any given variable at any point in your application’s execution, step through code line by line, and more!
 It is an extremely valuable tool and every programmer should know how to use it.
 [This tutorial dives into the Chrome Debugger](https://developer.chrome.com/docs/devtools/javascript/).
 4. Make use of the console! `console.log()` is a popular choice for quick debugging.
 For more involved troubleshooting, using the debugger might be more appropriate, but using `console.log()` is great for getting immediate feedback without needing to step through your functions.
 There are also other useful methods such as `console.table()`, `console.trace()`, and more!
 You can find additional methods [here](https://www.w3schools.com/jsref/obj_console.asp).

 ### Errors VS. Warnings

 Lastly, many people are met with warnings and treat them as errors.
 Errors will stop the execution of your program or whatever process you may be attempting to run and prevent further action.
 Warnings, on the other hand, are messages that provide you insight on potential problems that may not necessarily crash your program at runtime, or at all!
-While you should address and resolve these warnings if possible and as soon as possible, warnings are not as significant as errors and are more likely to be informational.
+While you should address these warnings if possible and as soon as possible, warnings are not as significant as errors and are more likely to be informational.
 Warnings are typically shown in yellow, while errors are typically shown in red.
-While these colors are not a rule, frequently there will be a visual differentiation between the two regardless of the platform you are encountering them on.
+Though these colors are not a rule, frequently there will be a visual differentiation between the two, regardless of the platform you are encountering them on.

 ### Exercise: